mozilla-services/docs/source/storage/apis-2.0.rst

     detailed and accurate usage information than the request to **/info/quota**.

+    Possible HTTP status codes:

+    - **304 Not Modified:**  no collections have been modified since the timestamp in the *X-If-Modified-Since* header.

 **GET** **https://<endpoint-url>/info/collection_counts**

     Returns an object mapping collection names associated with the account to the total number of items in each collection.

+    Possible HTTP status codes:

+    - **304 Not Modified:**  no collections have been modified since the timestamp in the *X-If-Modified-Since* header.

 Individual Collection Interaction